UWCNuclear/CAENDT5742/README.md

+*Full manuals are available for download from caen.it :

+*-- DT5742 User Manual

+*-- 742 Quick Start Guide

+*-- WaveDump User Manual

+*-- WaveDump QuickStart Guide

 # How to install Wavedump on Windows 10

-Full manuals are available for download from caen.it :

-DT5742 User Manual

-742 Quick Start Guide

-WaveDump User Manual

-WaveDump QuickStart Guide

 **Step 1.** Digitizer driver